Looney Tunes history (1997–present): Looney Tunes: Back in Action

 Looney Tunes: Back in Action began production in 1998 as Spy Jam, a title inspired by Space Jam.
 The film was beset with troubles during early production, as the unsuccessful releases of some animated movies were overshadowed by CGI-focused studios like Pixar and DreamWorks.
 The withdrawal of Jackie Chan (the film's original star) caused the film to be postponed several times.

 Originally it was planned to open in the summer of 2003, but the big success of Finding Nemo (made by the rival studio, Disney-Pixar) forced the studio to move the release date one more time, now for the Thanksgiving holiday season.
 The release date proved fatal to the film's box office performance.
 It was sandwiched between the releases of Elf and The Cat in the Hat.
-It was released the same month as The Matrix Revolutions, another Warner Bros. film that the studio advertised heavily.
+It was released the same week as Master and Commander: The Far Side of the World and the same month as The Matrix Revolutions, another Warner Bros. film that the studio advertised heavily.

 Promotion of the film was limited to advertising with the film's promotional partners, a few television ads, and the release of very little merchandise directly based on the film.
 Although it received better reviews than Space Jam, the movie's box office performance was poor.)
 As a result of this, Warner Bros.
 Animation faced a huge reorganization and is now mostly focused on television and direct-to-video feature films.
 There were plans to make theatrical shorts with Looney Tunes and Tom & Jerry, but the plans fell through due to Back in Action's commercial failure.
 Some shorts were already completed when this decision was made, so they were released directly to home video.